srozemuller/rozemuller_blog/content/blog/2022-12-04-add-mirosoft-store-app-into-intune-automated/index.md

 In the end, the Windows Store application is deployed including assignment and an icon in an automated way.
 ![app-deployed](app-deployed.png)

-If you want more underlaying information in detail you should check Peter Klapwijk his post.
+If you want more underlying information in detail you should check Peter Klapwijk his post.
 You can check it here: https://www.inthecloud247.com/new-microsoft-store-integrated-in-intune/
 {{< bye >}}